Dating, Sex & Relationship Coaching

 In the establishing of any new relationship or dating protocol, there are also problems associated with boundaries.
 Identifying, communicating, and holding to the boundaries you set can be very difficult.
 Likewise, understanding and respecting a potential partner’s boundaries can also be complex and feel somewhat rejecting.
-Getting to the bottom of both of these dynamics requires communication and awareness of the boundaries.
+Getting to the bottom of both dynamics requires communication and awareness of the boundaries.
 Individuals in therapy often explore the importance of boundaries, how to set them, enforce them and create the necessary space for them.
-These skills may not come easily to most, but are in fact indispensable in any mature and loving relationship.
+These skills may not come easily to most but are in fact indispensable in any mature and loving relationship.

 Are you ready to get started?
 Book your session or contact us.